TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-This list variable should contain the values of any prefix that you want to prepend to beginning of the requested S3 bucket.
-Specifying any sequence of values to the list will change the calculated bucket name by adding each of the specified values with a hyphan to the begging of the supplied s3_bucket_name.
+This list variable should contain the values of any prefix that you want to prepend to the beginning of the requested S3 bucket.
+Specifying any sequence of values to the list will change the calculated bucket name by adding each of the specified values with a hyphen to the begging of the supplied s3_bucket_name.

 <br>